amanocha/promotion_candidate_cache/README.md

 `sudo bash ../pin3.7/source/tools/run.sh pcc sensitivity`

 This will collect PCC promotion data for PCCs with 4, 8, 16, ..., 1024 entries for each of the three graph applications executing on each of the six datasets.
 If executed serially, these simulations can take a few weeks to complete.
 We suggest you launch this script multiple times on multiple cores to parallelize simulations (the script checks for duplicate simulations of the same configuration).
-If you would like to reduce the scope of this analysis, you can add a new, shortened dataset list (with the appropriate dataset data) after line 29 in `run.sh`.
-For example:
+If you would like to reduce the scope of this analysis, you can add a new, shortened dataset list (with the appropriate dataset data) after line 29 in `run.sh`, following the example in lines 31-34:

 ```
 datasets=(Kronecker_25)